What does A.M. Money do?

 Does A.M.
 Money charge any fees?

-We charge an origination fee of 4.5%.
+We charge a small origination fee.
 We do NOT charge any other prepayment, early payment, or extra payment fees.
 The government loans also charge an origination fee because there is a cost to originate every loan, ours is extremely similar to the one the government charges for the Direct Plus loans!